TempleEight/temple-docs/TempleEight/docs/guide/getting-started.md

 title: Getting Started
 sidebar_label: Getting Started
 ---
+import useBaseUrl from '@docusaurus/useBaseUrl';

 Welcome to the complete Temple getting started guide!

 This tutorial will walk you through developing your own applications with Temple, from start to finish.

-We're going to assume you've already installed the Temple CLI, as per the [Installation Guide](installation.md).
+We're going to assume you've already installed the Temple CLI, as per the [Installation Guide](../installation).
 > If you'd like to verify this, run `temple --version`, output should be `temple X.X.X (c) 2020 TempleEight`